-8.4.a.
-The owner or operator of a fuel burning unit(s) may petition for alternatives to testing, monitoring and reporting requirements prescribed pursuant to this rule for conditions, including, but not limited to, the following:

-8.4.a.1.
-Infrequent use of a fuel burning unit(s).

-8.4.a.2.
-Continuous emission measurement equipment that does not meet the design requirements of 40 CFR Part 60, Appendix B, Performance Specification 1 (PS1) or 40 CFR 75 (Acid Rain), where it can be adequately demonstrated that there is a definite and consistent relationship between its measurement and the measurements of opacity by a system complying with PS1.
-The Director may require that such demonstration be performed for each fuel burning unit.

-8.4.a.3.
-Where a single fuel burning unit may have more than one emission point.

-8.4.a.4.
-Where the desired location of the continuous monitoring system does not meet the requirements of the applicable performance standard, when the owner or operator can demonstrate that installation at alternative locations will enable accurate and representative measurements.

-8.4.b.
-The owner or operator of a fuel burning unit(s) which combusts only natural gas shall be exempt from the requirements of subdivision 8.1.a and subsection 8.2.

-8.4.c.
-The owner or operator of a fuel burning unit(s) with a Design Heat Input of less than 100 mmBtu/hr shall be exempt from the periodic testing requirements of subdivision 8.1.a and the monitoring requirements of subsection 8.2.
-The Director reserves the right to require testing pursuant to subdivisions 8.1.b and 8.1.c.
+- 8.4.a 8.4.1.
+The owner or operator of a fuel burning unit(s) may petition for alternatives to testing, monitoring and reporting requirements prescribed pursuant to this rule for conditions, including, but not limited to, the following: - 8.4.a.1 8.4.1.a.
+Infrequent use of a fuel burning unit(s). - 8.4.a.2 8.4.1.b.
+Continuous emission measurement equipment that does not meet the design requirements of 40 CFR Part 60, Appendix B, Performance Specification 1 (PS1) and 45CSR16 or 40 CFR 75 (Acid Rain) and 45CSR33, where it can be adequately demonstrated that there is a definite and consistent relationship between its measurement and the measurements of opacity by a system complying with PS1.
+The Director Secretary may require that such demonstration be performed for each fuel burning unit. - 8.4.a.3 8.4.1.c.
+Where a single fuel burning unit may have more than one emission point. - 8.4.a.4 8.4.1.d.
+Where the desired location of the continuous monitoring system does not meet the requirements of the applicable performance standard, when the owner or operator can demonstrate that installation at alternative locations will enable accurate and representative measurements. - 8.4.b 8.4.2.
+The owner or operator of a fuel burning unit(s) which combusts only natural gas shall be exempt from the requirements of subdivision 8.1.a 8.1.1 and subsection 8.2. - 8.4.e 8.4.3.
+The owner or operator of a fuel burning unit(s) with a Design Heat Input of less than 100 mmBtu/hr shall be exempt from the periodic testing requirements of subdivision 8.1.a 8.1.1 and the monitoring requirements of subsection 8.2.
+The Director Secretary reserves the right to require testing pursuant to subdivisions 8.1.b 8.1.2 and 8.1.c 8.1.3.